2023-csc-47300/TheSkaters/api/README.md

 This API serves as the backend for a Rollerblade Store application, providing endpoints to manage rollerblade products.

-Current API version supports [Link Text](https://the-skaters.netlify.app/)
+Current API version supports [https://the-skaters.netlify.app/](https://the-skaters.netlify.app/)

 ## Installation